 2.1.
-Introduction on Logic and its role in mathematics
+Introduction to Logic and its Role in Mathematics

-What Is Logic and What Is Its Role in Human Affairs Is the Basic Epistemological Question.
-Epistemic Logic is the basic science representing our confrontation in reality by proving the truth that we actually represent it.
-The Formal Systems are just a closed game of argumentations that assumes the truth and the falsity of the initial propositions of the syllogisms or axioms, and by just assuming the validity of the inferences, we might reach their conclusions.
-The difference between formal systems and realist theories lies in their different proof-conditions when Formal systems are hermetically closed games under their fixed axioms which cannot be proved true, when their formal rules of inference cannot evaluate the truth of their theorematic conclusions to reality.
-Hence, axiomatic formal systems are complete and isolated from Reality while the realistic theories are Gödelian incomplete but can be proved true relative to their proof-conditions: the proved true facts of reality and methods of proving their hypotheses.
-However, if mathematics is to be theoretical science it cannot be pure axiomatic closed systems isolated from reality, but an empirical science, and thus mathematicians can avoid the ambiguity, contradictions, and paradoxes in creating mathematics from unbasted axioms (Byers, 2007).
+The basic epistemological question is: what is logic and what is its role in human affairs?
+Epistemic logic is the basic science representing our confrontation with reality, by proving the truth that we actually represent it.
+The formal systems are merely closed games of argumentation that assume the truth and the falsity of the initial propositions of the syllogisms or axioms, and by assuming the validity of the inferences reach their conclusions.
+The difference between formal systems and realist theories lies in their different proof-conditions.
+Formal systems are hermetically closed games under their fixed axioms, which cannot be proved true, and their formal rules of inference cannot evaluate the correspondence of their theorematic conclusions to reality.
+Hence, axiomatic formal systems are complete and isolated from reality.
+In contrast, realistic theories are Gödelian incomplete, but can be proved true relative to their proof-conditions, i.e., relative to the facts of reality that have been proved true and the methods of proving their hypotheses.
+However, if mathematics is to be a theoretical science it cannot be a pure axiomatic closed system isolated from reality, but an empirical science.
+In this way, mathematicians can avoid the ambiguity, contradictions, and paradoxes in creating mathematics from unproven axioms (Byers, 2007).

 2.2.
-What Is Logic and What Is Its Role in Human Affairs Is the Basic Epistemological Question.
+The Basic Epistemological Question is: What is Logic and What is its Role in Human Affairs?